d4n-a/deltalake/README.md

 Historical stock data for all current S&P 500 companies

 ### Summary
 Delta Lake is a new chapter in the development of Big Data solutions.
-Combination of convenient DataFrame interface, storage organisation transparency, ACID-compatibility, batch-stream processing, metadata as DataFrame opens up opportunities for building extremely large, scalable and durable storages and Big Data processing systems in financial and other fields.
+Combination of convenient DataFrame interface, storage organisation transparency, ACID-compatibility, batch-stream processing, metadata as Big Data opens up opportunities for building extremely large, scalable and durable storages and Big Data processing systems in financial and other fields.